anishgoyal1108/AP-Physics-Notes/README.md

 # AP Physics M/E&M Notes
 This is a repository containing my class notes for GSMST's AP Physics: Mechanics and Electricity & Magnetism course.

+## Units Covered (Work In Progress)
+- Kinematics